Administrative

 - Female sex assigned at birth

-- Current age 25-35 years old
+- Currently aged 25-35 years old

 Exclusion criterion:

-- Diagnosis of any of the following: Long-COVID, Major Depressive Disorder, Social Anxiety Disorder, PTSD, Panic Disorder, Schizophrenia, General Anxiety Disorder, anemia or bleeding conditions
+- Diagnosis of any of the following: long-COVID, Major Depressive Disorder, Social Anxiety Disorder, PTSD, Panic Disorder, Schizophrenia, General Anxiety Disorder, anemia or bleeding conditions

 - Pregnant or breastfeeding in the last 12 months